Imported RV electrics issues

 The legal requirements are based on known safety issues.

 Electrical systems in US and Canadian RVs differ substantially from those locally.
 An imported RV cannot be made compliant by simple changes.

 Local requirements are in AS/NZS 3000: 2018 and AS/NZS 3001:2008 (as Amended in 2012).
 The latter is the main one concerning RVs.

 Isolated transformers are intended to power only one Class 1 device at a time.
 (A Class I device has its metal chassis or enclosure connected to earth.)
 It is unsafe to so power two or more Class 1 appliances simultaneously.
-Such usage is forbidden by AS/NZS 3000:2007 as Amended 2012.
+Such usage is forbidden by AS/NZS 3000:2007 as Amended in 2012.
 Section 7.4.3.
-That item states ’all live parts of a separated circuit shall be reliably and effectively separated from all other circuits, including other separated circuits and earth.’
+Furthermore, that item states ’all live parts of a separated circuit shall be reliably and effectively separated from all other circuits, including other separated circuits and earth.’

 I am not a licensed electrician.
-I do, however, have extensive experience in electrical design and engineering.
+I do, however, have extensive experience in electrical systems design and engineering.
 The text of this article was checked and approved by a senior Electrical Safety Inspector (in his private capacity).
 This article takes in his suggested changes and clarifications.

 Amendments may be made to the Electricity (Consumer Safety) Act 2004, or the Electricity (Consumer Safety) Regulation 2006 at any time.
 The information contained in these notes may thus become out-dated.
 For more detail see Section 3 of the Electricity (Consumer Safety) Act 2004.